XTLS/Xray-docs-next/docs/en/development/intro/guide.md

 ### Coding Standards

-Basic practices are consistent with the recommendations of the official Golang, with a few exceptions.
-Written here to help everyone familiarize themselves with Golang.
+Basically consistent with the practices recommended by official Golang documentation, with some exceptions.
+Written here to help everyone get familiar with Golang.

 #### Naming

-- Use a single English word for file and directory names, such as hello.go;
+- Try to use single English words for file and directory names, such as `hello.go`.
-  - If not possible, use a hyphen for directories / underscore for files to connect two (or more) words, such as hello-world/hello_again.go;
+  - If unavoidable, use hyphens for directories / underscores for filenames to connect two (or more) words, e.g., `hello-world/hello_again.go`.
-  - Use \_test.go to name test code files;
+  - Test code should end with `_test.go`.
-- Use PascalCase for types, such as ConnectionHandler;
+- Use PascalCase for types, such as `ConnectionHandler`.
-  - Do not force lowercase for abbreviations, i.e. HTML does not need to be written as Html;
+  - Abbreviations are not forced to be lowercase, i.e., `HTML` does not need to be written as `Html`.
-- Use PascalCase for public member variables;
+- Public member variables also use PascalCase.
-- Use camelCase for private member variables, such as `privateAttribute`;
+- Private member variables use [lowerCamelCase](https://en.wikipedia.org/wiki/Camel_case), such as `privateAttribute`.
-- For easy refactoring, it is recommended to use PascalCase for all methods;
+- To facilitate refactoring, it is recommended to use PascalCase for all methods.
-  - Place completely private types in `internal`.
+  - Put completely private types into `internal`.

 #### Content Organization

-- A file contains a main type and its related private functions;
+- A file contains one main type and its related private functions, etc.
-- Testing-related files, such as Mock tools, should be placed in the testing subdirectory.
+- Test-related files, such as Mock utility classes, should be placed in the `testing` subdirectory.

+#### Int32Range

+**For end user**

+A value representing an optional range, which can be written in the following ways:

+- A single number or range enclosed in quotes:
+  - `""` (Treated as 0.
+Note: Not setting a field at all and setting it to empty might be two different concepts for some fields.)
+  - `"114"`
+  - `"114-514"`

+- An independent int (in this case, it can only be a single number):
+  - `114`

+**For dev**

+If you need to include a range in the configuration file, please use the `Int32Range` type.

+Use `.From` and `.To` to get values.
+When From > To (e.g., 1919-810), the values will be automatically swapped to ensure From is less than To.
+If you want to get the raw values, you can use `.Left` and `.Right`.